-Professor: Harter, Kaufer-Busch, Morrison, Redekop Associate Professor: Colvin, Cusher, Shollen, White

-Assistant Professor: Chace, Heuvel Senior Lecturer: Gagnon, Waters

-Lecturer: Callahan, Tian Instructor: Throupe Emerita: Perkins
+Professor: Harter, Busch, Morrison, Redekop Associate Professor: Colvin, Cusher, Shollen, White Assistant Professor: Chace, Garmon, Heuvel Senior Lecturer: Gagnon, Waters Lecturer: Callahan, Tian Instructor: Throupe Post-doctoral Fellow: Colby Emerita: Perkins

 The mission of the Department of Leadership and American Studies is to offer interdisciplinary learning opportunities in leadership studies and American studies.
 The department is dedicated to the ideals of liberal learning, scholarship, leadership, and service.
 Our purpose is to ignite in our students a love of learning, inspire a sense of responsibility and civic duty, and help our students gain the knowledge and confidence to engage as responsible leaders and followers.
-The department currently offers a Bachelor of Arts degree in Interdisciplinary Studies with a major in American studies along with minors in both leadership and American studies.
+The department currently offers a Bachelor of Arts degree in Interdisciplinary Studies with majors in American studies and leadership studies along with minors in both leadership and American studies.
 Note: Students are required to participate in program assessment activities.

-CENTER FOR AMERICAN STUDIES Dr. Elizabeth R. Kaufer Busch, Co-Director Dr. Nathan Busch, Co-Director
+CENTER FOR AMERICAN STUDIES Dr. Elizabeth Kaufer Busch, Co-Director Dr. Nathan Busch, Co-Director